 Finally, we recommend that items such as MP3 players, electronic games, and other electronic devices not be brought to camp.
+Summer not be brought to camp.
 Summer camp is an outdoor experience, and these items are not appropriate to that experience.